 - Well, since we are speaking of pie, I must mention the fabulous pizza pie that Pizzeria Prima Strada serves up in Victoria.
 Have you read Eat, Pray, Love?
 The author travels to Italy and discovers REAL pizza which changes her life forever.
 This is the pizza that I’m talking about.
 It’ll change your life.

-- Poutine.
-We are on a roll here!
+- We are on a roll here!
 When can you justify eating this heavenly but extremely fattening Canadian delicacy, except while on vacation?
-Pink Bicycle in Victoria is a gourmet burger joint that serves up poutine with real cheese curds, a rosemary gravy and even a side of back bacon.
-Now we’re talking!
-And their burgers are darn good too (all ingredients are local and organic – it sure makes a difference).
+Bin 4 Burger Lounge, now we’re talking! their burgers are darn good (local flavours with premium ingredients – it sure makes a difference).

 5) And the last thing to do on vacation in BC?
 A good work out.
 Yeah, just even reading that list of sinful food adds a couple pounds.
 So pack your runners and go for a power walk or run along Victoria’s Dallas Road admiring the vista of the Olympic Mountains, the boat traffic in the Strait of Georgia and the never dull people watching.
 Run/walking around Stanley Park or the seawall in Vancouver isn’t too shabby either.
 And the best part is you can probably eat your waffle cone or caramel apple as you power walk on by!

 Just remember, no matter where you spend your time there is a good chance a Accent Inns BC Hotel is nearby to be your home away from home.